 I can say from my personal observations of his demeanour at meetings we both attended that his lessons from the University of Life were well absorbed; he was a true diplomat when dealing with people.

 In 1954 Noel joined the RCAF, serving until 1964 at various posts across Canada.
 During that time, on October 28, 1958, he married Jean Doris Johnson of Chapel Island.
 Over the years they became the proud parents of 12 children.
 Upon his release from the service, they set up housekeeping in Chapel Island, of which community he was chief for several terms.

 With 12 children to provide for, it amazes me that he found the time to involve himself in far-flung political and voluntary activities.
 His example in this regard provides an inspirational role model for us all!

-I first met Noel at the old Ponderosa Tavern in Bible Hill in 1967.
+I met with Noel at the old Ponderosa Tavern in Bible Hill in 1967.
 During our chat, over a few beer, he laid out plans to organize the Union of Nova Scotia Indians and asked me to join in the effort.
 Due to educational, and other commitments at the time, I had to decline; but I did support the concept with enthusiasm.
 Stemming primarily from his labours, and with the full support of the Mi'kmaq community behind it, the Union was registered in 1969 and he became its founding president.